JonnyRyal08/PersonalProject/README.md

   - Python supports Functional, Imperative, Object-oriented, and Procedural styles
   - How to access PI via SSH and IP address through terminal

-Week 5 - Write code for robot.
+Week 5 - Write code for robot/ explore remote display over wifi .

   Time Spent:
-  1hr - Coursera - programming for Everybody
+  2hr - Coursera - programming for Everybody
+  1hr - Set up ssh, vnc, external display for raspberry Pi to have tablet as display

   Lessons Learned:
   - How to find files with Terminal and run from terminal.
+  - Learned how to use ssh terminal via tablet to connect remotely and update Pi
+  - Learned how to use vnc to connect wireless display over wifi on tablet

 Week 6 - Present robot to class.